Code-Institute-Submissions/IFDMSP-A/README.md

 * I also placed verbose console.log at various code points, to verify values

 ### I have also created a "Jasmine" test-script for production cycle future changes

+> Note: The jasmine test script should be redacted from the file set  before production deployment as it can pose a risk to unwanted tinkering and hacking
+* The files have been commented out on the INDEX,HTML however as it is expected that changes may be made , when testing with the BBC.

+* Also as a remark, I have only included a random number generator test as an example.
+As stated above most of the RAD development test was done with GDT & Console Logs.
+Therefore Jasmine is only included in this project for future dev challenges

 ># Deployment